rimsha-ssa/2048/README.md

 4. [Build Management](#build-management) with any Build System as Ant, Maven, Gradle, etc. (only travis is not enough) Do e.g. generate Docs, call tests, etc.
 5. [Unit Test](#unit-test) Integrate some nice Unit-Tests in your Code to be integrated in the Build
 6. [Continous Delivery Pipeline](#continous-delivery-pipeline)  (show me your pipeline in e.g. Jenkins, Travis-CI, Circle-CI, etc.)
-7. [IntelliJ and key shortcuts](#intellij-and-key-shortcuts) Use a good IDE and get fluent with it as e.g. IntelliJ.
+7. [Pycharm and key shortcuts](#pycharm-and-key-shortcuts) Use a good IDE and get fluent with it as e.g. IntelliJ.
 What are your favourite Key-Shortcuts?!
 9. [Functional Programming](#functional-programming) (prove that you have covered all functional definitions in your code as only final data structures
 (mostly) side effect free functions